jeremywrnr/open-remote/readme.md

 for repos that were https and was not platform independent.
 I was also inspired by the [git-up][gup] ruby gem in how seamlessly it integrated with git.
-Here is the original git alias (made to work on osx), which charlie wrote (plop it in your .gitconfig, if you don't want to install a ruby gem to open your git remotes):
+Here is the original git alias (made to work on osx), which charlie wrote (plop it in your .gitconfig, if you don't want to install a ruby gem to open most of your git remotes):

 ```
 [alias]